 DAWNLAND TEACHER’S GUIDE

 This website includes a comprehensive teacher’s guide to help teachers get the most out of the documentary film, DAWNLAND, and its companion short films.
-The guide is tightly bound to the films and aims to help connect the dots between the viewing and learning processes.
-The inquiries indicate how scenes from DAWNLAND and the lessons in the guide best interact.
+The guide is tightly bound to the films and helps connect the dots between the viewing and learning processes.
+The guide indicates how scenes from DAWNLAND and the lessons in the guide best interact.

 The Compelling Question of the DAWNLAND Teacher’s Guide is: What is the relationship between the taking of the land and the taking of the children?